vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-This is the rice-and-beans staple of the HashSet world & is often marked as a correct Stackoverflow answer.
-Before stating how bad this is, i'll need to dive into `XOR`.
+This is the rice-and-beans staple of the HashSet world.
+Before discussing the problems with this, we need to know what `XOR` does.

 The exclusive-or operator (XOR) just smooshes 2 bit sequences together to generate another bit sequence.
 When only one of the bits is 1, then 1 is generated else 0.
 E.g.:
 ```